-The iconic Jack’s Camp is an oasis of comfort and style in the midst of the Kalahari – think luxurious and stylish old-world tents, complete with bhukara-muslin draped walls, Persian rugs, and vintage lithographs, as well as a private museum, a swimming pool pavilion and a decadent tea tent.
+The iconic Jack’s Camp is our first of the safari lodges to visit in Africa as soon as possible!
+Jacks is an oasis of comfort and style in the midst of the Kalahari – think luxurious and stylish old-world tents, complete with bhukara-muslin draped walls, Persian rugs, and vintage lithographs, as well as a private museum, a swimming pool pavilion and a decadent tea tent.

 Get up-close and personal with a group of wild meerkats, spend time walking in the wild with a group of San Bushmen, or head out on a game drive in search of desert-adapted species, such as lion, cheetah, oryx, brown hyena.
 During the green season (November through mid-May), this area is home to Africa’s second largest zebra migration, a spectacle like none other on earth!